+Singular nouns

+The most common noun representation is in the form ((“a” “an”) ?x) where ?x is a singular form noun.
+This noun phrase refers to an individual noun element that is of ?x type.
+Therefore, the construction action is intuitively (new-indv NIL ?x).

+For example, when the engine takes an input “an elephant”, the engine will call the function (new-indv NIL {elephant}) and generates {elephant 0-2819}.

 Plural nouns

-While singular forms like ((“a” “an”) :noun) can be easily represented as an individual node in Scone, plural forms requires a bit of extra work.
+While singular forms can be easily represented as an individual node in Scone, plural forms requires a bit of extra work.

 First, I assume countable nouns are tangible objects and define a new type role {count} for {tangible} :(new-type-role {count} {tangible} {number})